sk97045/booknotes/system-design/system-design-interview/chapter09 - Design a URL Shortener/README.md

 # Back of the envelope calculation
  * 100 mil URLs per day -> ~1200 URLs per second.
  * Assuming read-to-write ratio of 10:1 -> 12000 reads per second.
- * Assuming URL shortener will run for 10 years, we need to support 365bil records.
+ * Assuming URL shortener will run for 10 years, we need to support 365 BLN records.
  * Average long URL length is 100 characters
  * Storage requirements for 10y - 36.5 TB